 Now really is the time to see this amazing country! and this year we are running a "Room of your own" trip for those who love company but also like their own space.
 Couples of friends wanting to share a room will be upgraded when available or request a share room rate.

 N.B.
 Myanmar has been in the news a lot recently, for all the wrong reasons.
 Should tourists still plan to go?
 Read of this article if you are interested.

 Ethical-dilemmas-and-travel Yes we are going.
-Many wonderful people rely on us to feed their families and I believe supporting them is the best way to nurture this struggling new democracy.
+Many wonderful people rely on us to feed their families and I believe supporting them is the best way to nurture this country as it takes its first small steps towards democracy.

 There are times even after years of wandering the globe when you experience an overwhelming feeling of privilege, wonder, and gratitude seeing a place few on earth have had the opportunity to visit.
 These were common feelings for everyone on our last trip here.
 Having only recently opened its doors again to travellers, and still lacking in hotels and tourist infrastructure, this is a wonderful time to visit Burma / Myanmar.

 OTS have been exploring Burma for the last 6 years and it remains our signature adventure, there is just so much to see, and in a country where you really feel like you are experiencing something few people get the privilege to explore.